At an archaeological site in Central Italy, Illinois State University student Sarah Schroeder discovered something profound about themself.

 “I happened to be talking to Dr. Cline about a class she offers in art history, and I mentioned my interest in going on the trip,” Schroeder recalled.
 “She told me a spot had just opened that morning.
 It all happened very quickly.”

-Although Schroeder doesn’t envision herself becoming an archeologist, she was eager to experience field work.
-“It was very exciting,” she said.
+Although Schroeder doesn’t envision themself becoming an archeologist, they were eager to experience field work.
+“It was very exciting,” they said.

 A student uses survey equipment at an archeological dig site.